IDMNYU/audiolab/docs/amps.md

 The power switches for both amplifiers are on the rear.

 Both amps have pedalboards, curated to use for baseline instrument effects research with the [IDM Pedals](https://idmnyu.github.io/IDMPEDALS/) project.
-The pedalboars are both DC powered from [MXR DC Brick](https://www.jimdunlop.com/mxr-dc-brick-power-supply/) power supplies.
+The pedalboards are both DC powered from [MXR DC Brick](https://www.jimdunlop.com/mxr-dc-brick-power-supply/) power supplies.

 The **bass** pedalboard consists of (from right to left):